The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 Grant Amounts and Funding Guidelines

 Winter Term International Travel Grants will not exceed the amount of anticipated, reasonable expenses detailed in the grant application.
 Funding for Winter Term International Travel Grants is limited.
 Typically grants are awarded in amounts ranging from $750 to $2,000 per qualifying student.
-For Winter Term of January 2016, 85% of students who applied were offered grants.
-The average grant offered was $1,300 and only 18% of applicants were awarded a grant of more than $1,500.
+For Winter Term in January 2017, 87% of students who applied were offered grants.
+The average grant offered was $1,150 and only 15% of applicants were awarded a grant of more than $1,500.

-Students opting to purchase plane tickets in advance of the November grant notification date should take note that grants are not guaranteed.
-Therefore, students should plan carefully to secure the funding needed and may wish to purchase cancellation insurance.
+Students opting to purchase plane tickets in advance of the November grant notification date should take note that grants are not guaranteed; therefore, they may wish to purchase cancellation insurance.
+In general, all students should plan carefully to secure the funding needed for their projects.

 Applications for Funding

-J.D. and LL.M. students doing Independent or Continuing Clinicals and J.D. students participating in Winter Term Writing must submit their applications in hard copy by 5:00 p.m. on Monday, November 7, 2016, to International Legal Studies in Wasserstein 5005.
+J.D. and LL.M. students doing independent clinicals and J.D. students participating in Winter Term Writing must submit their grant applications by 5:00 p.m. on Monday, November 6, 2017, to International Legal Studies in Wasserstein 5005.

-LL.M. students applying for the Winter Term Writing Program must submit their grant applications in hard copy by Monday, November 14, 2016, to International Legal Studies in Wasserstein 5005.
+LL.M. students applying for the Winter Term Writing Program must submit their grant applications by Monday, November 13, 2017, to International Legal Studies in Wasserstein 5005.

 Applications for Winter Term International Travel Grants must include the following:

-- A letter (sent by email to firstname.lastname@example.org or campus mail to International Legal Studies in Wasserstein 5005) from the student’s HLS faculty supervisor.
+- A letter from the student’s HLS faculty supervisor (sent directly from the supervisor, by email to email@example.com or by campus mail to International Legal Studies in Wasserstein 5005).
 The letter should indicate that the faculty member has reviewed the proposed project and offer comments on its merit and the student’s ability to conduct the work outlined.
 The more substantive and detailed the letter, the more useful it will be in the Selection Committee’s deliberations.

 - Resume or curriculum vitae